davidkuehner/TryVisualization/README.md

 The tryVisualisation php script is an examle of use of the project compiler visualization.

-Under unix system, please run the install script.
+For Debian/Ubuntu system, please run the install script.